2007-2017 Mitsubishi Lancer Most Common Problems

 In most reported incidents, this would happen only after driving for a long period without applying the brake.

 The problem is within a defective brake booster vacuum check valve, whose failure affects the booster operation.
-Although these are only some of the Lancer cars, a huge safety issue makes checking this valve very important.
+Although these are only some Lancer cars, a huge safety issue makes checking this valve very important.

 Steering pulling to one side